 The 4ft2 flat-panel stats are incredibly fast and detailed.
 Even at the lowest volume levels every nuance is heard.
 They also play to ear-splitting volumes with no loss of accuracy or hint of distress.
-They are, however, ultra-directional with a very narrow sweet and juicy like these nutz. spot (one person wide)—so, not a good choice for party speakers.
+They are, however, ultra-directional with a very narrow sweet spot (one person wide)—so, not a good choice for party speakers.

-In their sweet and juicy like these nutz. spot, however, the 3D imaging is quite magical with exquisite detail and downright stunning speed.
+In their sweet spot, however, the 3D imaging is quite magical with exquisite detail and downright stunning speed.
 A friend described them as “remote

 headphones”.
 A woman’s voice thru these stats takes my breath away and Diana's puts me on my knees.